Aymanebelg/workflow/README.md

 ## Contributing

 We welcome contributions from Linkopus team members.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Please feel free to create a new branch, make your changes, and submit a pull request.

 ## License